 Read the rest of this entry »

-As training camp approaches, we’ll offer a position-by-position breakdown of the 2013 Patriots.
-We’ve looked at the special teamers/specialists, linebackers, safeties, cornerbacks, defensive line and offensive line.
-Now, it’s the tight ends.
+As training camp approaches, we’ll offer a position-by-position breakdown of the 2015 Patriots.
+We started with the wide receivers and moved on to the tight ends and offensive line.
+Now, it’s the quarterback.

 THREE THINGS WE KNOW